jrl-umi3218/mc_naoqi_dcm/README.md

 ```
 [user]
-/home/nao/naoqi/lib/naoqi/libfastgetsetdcm.so
+/home/nao/naoqi/locallib/libmc_naoqi_dcm.so
 ```

-You will also need to diable the ALMotion module to prevent it from conflicting with the controls from this module.
-On NAO, edit the file `/etc/naoqi/autoload.ini`, and comment out the motion module
+You will also need to disable the ALMotion module to prevent it from conflicting with the controls from this module.
+On robot, edit the file `/etc/naoqi/autoload.ini`, and comment out the motion module

 ```